CodeScop/Oge-Mai-Field-Guide/desertresources.md

 - **Other sources:** Buy,
   - 3PC Battles: Bruja (900 words for 1-2), Lombri (1500 words for 1-2), Yasri (1250 words for 1)
   - Gansu Battles: Ylly (720 words for 2), Sparfly (450 words for 1-2), Suulan (2000 words, 1 Steel Dagger for 2-3), Arenica (1350 words, 1 Steel Dagger for 1)
+  - ShrineCO Battles: Elobre (200 words for 1-2)
 - **Buy: **75 Coins at 3PC Blacksmith/Blacksmith Barliar AND Gansu Item Shop/Tepij Locals
 - **Sell price:** 12 Coins (Make Glass Bars out of any Glass Shards you have over 5; it'll be most useful that way)
 - **Used for:** Craft 3PC: Glass Bar (3)